A guide to the most interesting Spanish food facts you probably didn’t know.

 One of the most popular food in Spain is ham or jamon.
 You probably have heard about the jamón serrano, which is a dried ham and of the best items in Spanish cuisine.

-To get it, professional butchers dry it and preserve it with salt for a long time.
-There are two main types of ham, Serrano and Iberico ham.
+Professional butchers dry ham and preserve it with salt for a long time to obtain it.
+There are two main types of ham: Serrano and Iberico ham.

-The difference between the two hams is the breed of pig.
-Serrano is made from the Landrace breed of white pig and the latter from Iberico pigs.
+The difference between the two hams is the pig breed.
+Serrano is made from the Landrace breed of white pig, and the latter from Iberico pigs.

 15. Chorizo is a well-known Spanish pork sausage